ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 </div>
 </br>

-At the Alexa console, the “Default endpoint” should be set as the endpoint of your lambda function.
-Also, the skill ID should also be set on the lambda function.
+Jump to the next section to [Add a Lambda Function](#add-a-lambda-function) and <span id = "backToSkillDeveloperConsole"><font color="red">then back to here</font></span>.

+#### Configure your Smart Home Skill (Step1)
+You must provide the ARN for your Lambda function in the skill configuration in the developer console.
+Navigate back to your skill in the Developer Console.
+Under **2.
+Smart Home service endpoint**, in the **Default endpoint** box, provide the ARN number from the Lambda function you created and click Save.
 Therefore, the skill is associated with the lambda function.

 <div align="center">
   <img src="./images/fill_default_endpoint_info.png">